diunko/cocaine-book/ru/nodejs-framework-detailed.md

 ### Overview

-To be a complying `Worker` and a `Client`, we need several things to do.
+To be a complying `Worker` or a `Client`, we need several things to do.
 These things are done in layers, separated by concerns they are dealing wiht.

 #### Channel
-The first is transport layer, let's call it channel.
+The first is a transport layer, let's call it a channel.
 It's responsibility is to deal with transport-level issues: message framing and decoding.
 This is done in C++ binding.
 It connects to unix or tcp socket, and sends/receives cocaine-framed messages.